 While it’s true that most slip and fall cases settle before going to trial, some will still end up in court.
 This is why it’s vital for slip and fall victims to understand how long they can expect a case to take before they reach a resolution.

 Although the actual length a case will take depends on a variety of factors, having a general understanding of the process can ensure you’re prepared.
-Adam S. Kutner & Associates can help determine if your case is the type that will go to trial, and what aspects may prolong the process.
+Adam S. Kutner Accident & Injury Attorneys can help determine if your case is the type that will go to trial, and what aspects may prolong the process.

 A Slip and Fall Case May Take a Few Months or a Few Years